Quanzer/Valentines/README.md

 - **Interactive Textbox:** Clicking on each image reveals a textbox containing your feelings and memories for that specific picture.
 It adds a personal touch to each moment captured.

+- **Responsive Design:** The website is optimized for both desktop and mobile views, ensuring a seamless and enjoyable experience across different devices.

 ## How to Use:

 1. **Clone Repository:**